linuskjk/CableProbe/README.md

 ## Assembly

 1. Drop the PCB into the bottom half of the case
-2. Connect the battery to the charger module.
-(B+/- to charger module and output of that to V+/GND pin) it is not on the pcb on purpose as this saves up a lot of space and still works perfectly fine (even better, as because of this the battery placement is more flexible.
-Just click the charger module in the space on the bottom of the case.
-It fits perfectly and withstands a lot of strength.
+2. Connect the battery to the charger module (B+/- to the battery terminals and the module output to V+/GND).
+The charger module is intentionally not mounted on the PCB to save space and allow more flexible battery placement.
+Simply press the module into the slot at the bottom of the case.
+It fits securely and withstands considerable force.
 3. Allign the USB-C ports with the openings
 4. Fit the OLED display into place
 5. Close the enclosure